hmw210796/multi-market-payload-app/README.md

 ### Development

 1. First [clone the repo](#clone) if you have not done so already
-1. `cd my-project && cp .env.example .env` to copy the example environment variables
+1. `cd mult-market-app && cp .env.example .env` to copy the example environment variables
-1. `pnpm install && pnpm dev` to install dependencies and start the dev server
+1. `npm install && npm run dev` to install dependencies and start the dev server
 1. open `http://localhost:3000` to open the app in your browser
+1. **Important**: Create your first admin user, then click "Seed Database" to populate with Malaysia, Singapore, and Australia markets

 That's it!
 Changes made in `./src` will be reflected in your app.
-Follow the on-screen instructions to login and create your first admin user.
+For detailed multi-market setup instructions, see [QUICK_START.md](./QUICK_START.md).
 Then check out [Production](#production) once you're ready to build and serve your app, and [Deployment](#deployment) when you're ready to go live.

 ## How it works